ezEngine/docs/docs/graphics/meshes/meshes-overview.md

 # Meshes

 Meshes are the central feature of any 3D engine.
-Meshes can be separated into two kinds: the ones used for rendering, and the ones used for interactions ([physics (TODO)](../../physics/physx-overview.md)).
+Meshes can be separated into two kinds: the ones used for rendering, and the ones used for interactions ([physics](../../physics/physx-overview.md)).

 Mesh data is either [imported](../../assets/import-assets.md) from external files, such as FBX files, or procedurally generated.
 Generating meshes procedurally is mostly useful for very basic shapes either for special cases or as placeholders during early development.